iCliniq Logo

 Hello doctor,

-As per your suggestion I am applying Epiduo gel at night and Salicylic face wash twice a day for the past 1 week.
+As per your suggestion I am applying Epiduo gel at night and Salicylic face wash twice a day for the past one week.
 After using face wash my skin becomes very oily in an hour and this causes new breakouts.
 Should I use moisturizer for this?
 If so which moisturizer?
 My acne is slowly clearing, the bumps have reduced and some painful cyst is coming back.
 Some pus filled in pimples spread and causes near new acne bump.
 I have attached my photos please review it and guide me with further medication.
 I am not using sunscreen as I do not go out often and sunscreen causes me breakout.
 Please guide me to clear acne.
 How long should I continue the treatment?
 And tell me how to avoid further acne breakouts.
-Thank You

 Hi,